ChainSafe/forest/docs/docs/developers/guides/rpc_api_compatibility.md

 Forest does not yet support mining and none of the mining-related RPC calls will be implemented in the foreseeable future.

+## External dataset checks

+Forest is also checked against the external Ribasushi dataset of recorded RPC responses (`chain.data.riba.plus`).
+The `Ribasushi RPC checks` workflow runs daily at 13:00 UTC: it serves a recent calibnet snapshot with `forest-tool api serve` and replays the dataset's queries against it.
+To run it locally, execute `./prepare.sh` in `scripts/tests/ribasushi-rpc-checks` followed by `docker compose up --abort-on-container-exit --exit-code-from rpc-checks`.

 ## Gateway

 The `lotus-gateway` executable is a reverse-proxy that sanitizes RPC calls